leandrosilva/cameron/README.markdown

 - **workflow_name:** self explained
 - **name:** workflow name
-- **type:** "parallel" means each step must run in parallel, independently; if "pipeline" each step will run sequentially and its response will be passed to next one
+- **type:** "parallel" means each step must run in parallel, independently; if "sequential" each step will run sequentially and its response will be passed to next one
 - **data:** any kind of JSON-like data
 - **steps:** list of steps that make up the workflow